Olark Review - Pros and Cons of this Live Chat Solution

-What's great is that they sport a couple of advanced features such as live chat automation (targeted chat as they call it) and cobrowsing.
+What's great is that they sport advanced features such as live chat automation (targeted chat as they call it).

 They also have a selection of holiday themes, which is a pretty nice touch (e.g. a Halloween pumpkin or a Santa Claus hat).
 With their "attention grabbers," that can be put on top of a regular chat box, you'll make sure that no visitor passes by not noticing the live chat.

 Pricing is simple: they feature a free plan, which only allows up to 20 individual conversations, and one premium plan.
 You can choose to pay monthly ($17), yearly ($15) or bi-yearly ($12).

 Our Olark rating in detail

 |Ease of use||Olark's usability is fine, it's very easy to understand.
 The menu structure makes sense and they offer explanations where you need them.|

 |Setup||Integrate the code snippet provided to your website and you are ready to go.|

 |Appearance customization||Various templates and color options available.
 Custom CSS edits available as well, which is a paid feature though.|